 1985: Carnegie Mellon develops and launches its groundbreaking “Andrew” campus-wide communications network, one of the first in the nation.
 Leadership in developing and implementing the network came from the Computer Science Department, most notably from a campus-wide committee chaired by Allen Newell.

-1988: The Computer Science Department becomes the School of Computer Science.
+1988: The School of Computer Science is established.
 Nico Haberman is the first dean.

 1989–90: The School of Computer Science creates an undergraduate program.

 1992: Raj Reddy becomes dean of the School of Computer Science.

 1999: James Morris (CS’63) becomes dean of the School of Computer Science.